skypilot-org/skypilot/docs/source/serving/sky-serve.rst

                 ghcr.io/huggingface/text-generation-inference \
                 --model-id lmsys/vicuna-13b-v1.5

 Running :code:`sky serve up service.yaml` will deploy the service to the cloud with the best price/performance ratio.
-Use :code:`sky serve status` to check the status of the service:
+Once it is deployed, use :code:`sky serve status` to check the status of the service:

 .. tab-set::